intellij-rust/intellij-rust/ARCHITECTURE.md

 language, machinery for connecting declaration and usages and a type inference algorithm.
 Completion and go to declarations is built using the `lang` package.

 The `cargo` package is used for integration with Cargo and rustup.
+Most importantly, it describes the project model in `model` and `workspace` subpackages.
+The model is roughly the data from `cargo metadata` command, but it also contains information about standard library and logic for automatic refresh based on `Cargo.toml` modifications.

 The `ide` package uses `cargo` and `lang` packages to provide useful functionality for the user.
 It consists of numerous sub packages.
 Some of them